Bake or Break

 New to BAKE or BREAK?
 Start Here!

-Blueberry crisp on its own is a perfectly delicious dessert.
-But, underneath that traditional crisp is a sweet cream cheese layer that really makes it something special.
+Yes, underneath this traditional blueberry crisp is a sweet cream cheese layer that really makes it a showstopper.
 Blueberries and cream cheese go together so very well, don’t they?

 And that topping!
 I’m such a sucker for crumb toppings.
 This is a good one, with plenty of brown sugar and just enough cinnamon.
-I opted to add some chopped pecans, and I really like the crunch it adds.
+I opted to add some chopped pecans, and I really like the crunch it brings.

 There’s a rustic feel to most any crisp or cobbler.
 This one is no exception, and it definitely tastes better than it looks.
 This may not be the prettiest dessert you’ll ever make, but it will be among the tastiest.